What types of hummingbirds can you find in Mississippi?

 But don’t worry.

-Today, you will learn the 2 hummingbird species that can be found in Mississippi (and how to identify them).
+Today, you will learn about the 2 hummingbird species that can be found in Mississippi.

 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!